abreuraf/pendulum/README.md

 # pendulum
-A simple pendulum using animation
+A simple pendulum using CSS

-Take a look at [Pendulum Animation](https://abreur.com/work/pendulum/)
+Take a look at [Pendulum Animation](https://abreur.com/pendulum/)